E-CAM/E-CAM-Library/index.rst

    :align: left

 Collected in this website we have a compilation of the *software modules* that have been documented by the E-CAM_ community within the four initial target areas of E-CAM_.
-These four areas represent the relative diversity of the broad domain of interest relevant to E-CAM_, and indeed the wider `CECAM <https://www.cecam.org/>`_ community:
+These four areas represent the relative diversity of the broad domain of interest relevant to E-CAM_, and indeed the wider `CECAM <https://www.cecam.org/>`_ community, and try to perform a rough categorisation of the areas of interest:

 .. toctree::
     :maxdepth: 1